Deep Learning Based Superposition Coded Modulation for Hierarchical Semantic Communications over Broadcast Channels: Introduction

-To this end, we propose a novel deep learning-based superposition coded modulation (DeepSCM) scheme for hierarchical semantic communications over Gaussian degraded broadcast channels.
-Inspired by the capacity achieving property of superposition codes for degraded broadcast channels\cite{cover:broadcast}, our DeepSCM scheme is able to extract uncorrelated features for different receivers from a common observable source and encode them into a superposition-structured constellation, so that each receiver can decode different levels of semantic information according to its own channel condition.
-Specifically, we first use two separate NN-based semantic encoders to encode the common observable source into a basic encoded feature vector for the poor receiver and an enhanced encoded feature vector for the good receiver respectively.
-Recognizing the existing correlation between them, we thus design a decorrelator.
-This decorrelator splits the enhanced encoded feature vector into two parts, one containing information highly correlated with the basic encoded feature vector, the other containing uncorrelated information.
-The latter is denoted as the successive refinement vector of the basic encoded feature vector, and is subsequently modulated for transmission.
-Moreover, we design a modulation strategy, associating the basic encoded feature vector with the inner layer of a superposition-structured constellation and the successive refinement vector with the outer layer.
-As a result, the poor receiver can successfully decode the inner layer and recover the first level of semantic information.
+Specifically, let us consider the two-user broadcast channel without loss of generality.
+We first use two separate neural semantic encoders to map the common observable source respectively into a basic encoded feature vector (EFV) (for the poor receiver) and an enhanced EFV (for the good receiver).
+Note that the two EFVs are generally correlated.
+As a classic capacity-achieving scheme for degraded broadcast channels\cite{cover:broadcast}, superposition coding, however, applies to independent data streams.
+We thus introduce a novel learning-based linear minimum mean square error (LMMSE) decorrelator module in our transmitter design.
+This decorrelator aims to extract the residual information from the enhanced EFV that is uncorrelated with the basic EFV, referred to as the successive refinement vector of the basic EFV.
+Theoretical proof is further provided to establish that the successive refinement vector and the basic EFV can indeed be uncorrelated through optimization.
+After that, we design a superposition modulation strategy, associating the basic EFV with the inner layer and the successive refinement vector with the outer layer.
+As a result, the poor receiver can decode the inner layer and recover the first level of semantic information.
 At the same time, the good receiver can further decode the outer layer, therefore recovering the enhanced level of semantic information.
+Moreover, to ensure the convergence and the performance of the training process, we devise a three-stage training strategy for the training of DeepSCM according to the superposition structure.